dbierer/php-class-notes/php-i-may-2023.md

 $allowed = ['jpg', 'png', 'gif'];
 $ext = substr(trim($fn), -3);
 echo (in_array($ext, $allowed)) ?
 'Allowed' : 'Denied';
-echo "\n";
+echo '\n';
-// comes back as "Denied" because the extension is not on the allowed list
+// comes back as 'Denied' because the extension is not on the allowed list
 ```
 Sanitizing a filename
 ```